royalmo/docker-networks/README.md

 > and run it.
 This file will need to create overlay networks, so remember to
 > initialize them the first time only with `docker swarm init`.
 >
-> Once everything is up and running, attatch to every node.
+> Once everything is up and running, attach to every node.
 Remember to use
 > bash's tabs or another fancy terminal for ubuntu like *tilix*.

 The nodes are connected with overlay networks.
 To prevent some headaches, a